Vice President Venkaiah Naidu honours Rajinikanth and other winners at 67th National Film Awards | Entertainment

 - India

-Vice President Venkaiah Naidu on Monday conferred superstar Rajinikanth with the prestigious Dadasaheb Phalke Award and honoured the other winners of the 67th National Film Awards, including actors Manoj Bajpayee, Dhanush and Kangana Ranuat at a ceremony here.
+Vice President M Venkaiah Naidu on Monday conferred superstar Rajinikanth with the prestigious Dadasaheb Phalke Award and honoured the other winners of the 67th National Film Awards, including actors Manoj Bajpayee, Dhanush and Kangana Ranaut at a ceremony here.

 The National Film awards were announced in March this year honouring the best in cinema in 2019.